elegant-scipy/elegant-scipy/markdown/ch3.markdown

 Although it still looks wobbly, the *signal-to-noise ratio* (SNR), is much greater in this version than when using the simple difference filter.

+> **A note about filtering** {.callout}
+>
-(Note: this operation is called filtering because, in physical electrical circuits, many of these operations are implemented by hardware that lets certain kinds of current through, but not others; these components are called filters.
-For example, a common filter that removes high-frequency voltage fluctuations from a current is called a *low-pass filter*.)
+> This operation is called filtering because, in physical electrical
+> circuits, many of these operations are implemented by hardware that
+> lets certain kinds of current through, but not others; these components
+> are called filters.
+For example, a common filter that removes high-frequency
+> voltage fluctuations from a current is called a *low-pass filter*.

 ## Filtering images (2D filters)

-Now that you've seen filtering in 1D, I hope you'll find it straightforward to extend these concepts to 2D signals, a.k.a. images.
+Now that you've seen filtering in 1D, we hope you'll find it straightforward to extend these concepts to 2D signals, a.k.a. images.
 Here's a 2D difference filter for finding the edges in the coins image: